jonas-kell/dragomino-ai/README.md

 ```
 python main.py
 ```
+# Run in the browser
+This project can be run with [REPLIT](https://replit.com/).
+Just klick [HERE](https://replit.com/@jonas-kell/dragomino-ai).

+You can minimize The left most two panels.
+Only the output panel is neede.
+Clicking `RUN` should be sufficient.

 # Usage
 Number of players can be adjusted via the `PLAYER_COUNT` variable in `game_constants.py`.
 I sady have not yet fount a good way to make it dynamic.